Battery charging diagnosis at a glance

 Battery chemistry changes the troubleshooting path.

-Flooded lead-acid and AGM batteries can have sulfation, age, water-level, or acceptance issues.
+Flooded lead-acid and AGM batteries can have sulfation, age, water-level, acceptance, or charger-profile issues.
 Lithium batteries can have BMS states, temperature limits, cell-balance behavior, communication quirks, or app-reported faults.

 If the bank is cold and the charger seems fine, do not force the issue.
 Verify the battery's low-temperature behavior and use the cold-weather lithium guide if shoulder-season camping is part of your normal route.